hot-glue-for-rails/hot-glue/README.md

 Add `~` in front of any nested parameter (any parent in the `--nest` list) you want to make optional.
 This creates a two-headed controller: It can operate with or without that optionalized parameter.

-This is an advanced feature is to use two duplicitous routes to the same controller.
+This is an advanced feature is to use **two duplicative routes to the same controller**.
 You can only use this feature with Gd controller.

-To use, specify your controller *twice* in your routes.rb.
+Specify your controller *twice* in your routes.rb.
 Then, in your `--nest` setting, add `~` to any nested parent you want to **make optional**.
 "Make optional" means the controller will behave as-if it exists in two places: once, at the normal nest level.
 Then the same controller will 'exist' again one-level up in your routes. **If the route has sub-routes, you'll need to re-specify the entire subtree also**.
 ```
 namespace :admin
   resources :users do